 Provide them with all passes and pertinent job information

 Ensure the individual meeting your new employee provides them with security passes, employee numbers and information for assess to communication systems, such as computers and telephones systems, as well as information on their personal email addresses.

 Be sure to instruct them as to the proper use of the company’s intranet or computer systems and point them towards any social media and IT policies you may have in place as well as how to contact the IT helpdesk and security.

 Notify the reception area of new employee’s arrival

 Be sure the person at the front desk is aware of an new arrivals.
 Include a name and, if you have it, a picture of the employee.
-Not only is this beneficial for security, it means the person greeting them will be able to recognize them and greet them warmly!
+Not only is this beneficial for security, it means the person greeting them will be able to recognise them and greet them warmly!
 After all, first impressions last and this will be their first impression of your company.
 Make it count.